ValeLang/Vale/README.md

 ## Building a Vale Program

- 1. Download the latest binary at http://vale.dev/download
+ 1. Download the latest binary from https://github.com/ValeLang/Vale/releases
  1. Unzip it into, for example, `~/Vale`, and `cd` into it.
+ 1. Make a file `hello.vale` containing some vale code, like `exported func main() { println("Hello world!"); }`
- 1. Compile a program: `valec build hello=./samples/helloworld --output_dir target`
+ 1. Compile a program: `build mymod=hello.vale --output_dir target`
- 1. Run the program: `target/main`
+ 1. Run the program: `target/main`, and you should see the output `Hello world!`

 ## Learning Vale